Islam in Macau

-Islam in Macau is a minority religion in the region.
-Currently there are around more than 400 Muslims in Macau in which they call themselves as The Macau Islamic Society.
-According to the Islamic Union of Hong Kong, together with all of the foreign Muslim workers combined (such as from Bangladesh, India, Indonesia and Pakistan), Muslims in Macau accounted for more than 10,000 people.
+Islam is a minority religion in Macau.
+According to the Islamic Union of Hong Kong, together with all of the foreign Muslim workers combined (such as from Bangladesh, India, Indonesia and Pakistan), there are around 10,000 Muslims in Macau.
+Only around 400 are local Macanese people, and they are collective known as The Macau Islamic Society.

 History

 Yuan Dynasty

 Islam has been present in Macau since the Yuan Dynasty.
-It is generally accepted that Islam were brought to Macau by traders from Middle East and Persia during that time until Qing Dynasty era.
-Some of this evidence can be found at the Muslim Cemetery nearby Macau Mosque where some of the tombs dated back to hundreds of years ago.
+It is generally accepted that Islam was brought to Macau by traders from the Middle East and Persia during that time until the Qing Dynasty era.
+Some of this evidence can be found at the Muslim Cemetery nearby Macau Mosque where some of the tombs date back to hundreds of years ago.

 Portuguese Macau

 During the Portuguese rule of Macau, many Muslims came from South Asia with the Portuguese Army.
 In the 1880s, they founded a Mosque for their prayer place.

-During the World War II, many Hui people escaped to then-Portuguese Macau from the Republic of China to avoid the devastation from the war.
-Many of them are from Zhaoqing in Kwangtung province.
-However, many of them moved to Hong Kong after the end of world war.
-Some Muslim also came to Macau from Northwest China after the end of Chinese Civil War in 1949.
+During World War II, many Hui people escaped to then-Portuguese Macau from the Republic of China to avoid the devastation from the war.
+Many of them are from Zhaoqing in Guangdong province.
+However, many of them moved to Hong Kong after the end of the war.
+Some Muslims also came to Macau from Northwest China after the end of Chinese Civil War in 1949.

 Before the Macau handover from Portugal to China in 1999, the Islamic Union of Hong Kong used to provide about HK$150,000 to support the Muslim community in Macau.

 Macau SAR

-Over the past ten years, the Muslim community in Macau has grown several folds to more than 10,000 with the arrival of Muslim workers from South and South East Asia, working at various sectors in Macau.
+Over the past ten years, the Muslim community in Macau has grown to more than 10,000 with the arrival of Muslim workers from South and South East Asia, working at various sectors in Macau.

 Mosque

 Macau currently has one mosque, which is the Macau Mosque, located at 4 Ramal Dos Moros in Our Lady of Fatima Parish.
-The mosque was built in the 1980s by the Muslim people from the second wave of generation during the Portuguese-ruled of Macau.
-This mosque is specially crowded during Sunday where most of the employees are having their work break days.
+The mosque was built in the 1980s by the Muslim people from the second wave of immigrants during the Portuguese rule of Macau.
+This mosque is especially crowded during Sunday where most of the employees have their work break days.

-Muslim festivities
+Festivities

 Every year during Eid al-Adha, Muslims in Macau gather at Macau Mosque to celebrate the Muslim festivity by performing prayer and animal slaughtering for the needy and poor.
 The same thing also happen during the annual Eid al-Fitr celebration which is held at the mosque.

-Muslim cemetery
+Cemetery

 Macau has one Muslim cemetery.
-Built in 1854, it located within the same area as Macau Mosque.
-Some of their style are of Persian origin with writing in Farsi, Arabic, Chinese, English and Portuguese.
-Some of the tombs dated hundreds of years ago.
+Built in 1854, it is located within the same area as Macau Mosque.
+Some of the tombstones' styles are of Persian origin with writing in Farsi, Arabic, Chinese, English and Portuguese.
+Some of the tombs date back to hundreds of years ago.
 The cemetery consists of around 120 graves.